HybridizedBlott/RAD-seq-Analysis-of-Three-Spinked-Sickleback/README.md

 The protocal used for this analysis was primarily derived from the protocol developed by Rochette and Catchen (2017).

+For this Assignment a PCA and Fst analysis was conducted to determine the affect of adjusting the r paramter in the populations command derived from the stacks module, to determine its impact on the results.

 References:
 1. Catchen, J., Bassham, S., Wilson, T., Currey, M., O’Brien, C., Yeates, Q., & Cresko, W. A. (2013).
 The population structure and recent colonization history ofOregon threespine stickleback determined using restriction‐site associatedDNA‐sequencing.
 Molecular Ecology, 22(11), 2864–2883. https://doi.org/10.1111/mec.12330